Compare Account Based Marketing Software (23+ Vendors)

 - Account-level analytics: ABM software gives you the ability, through closed-loop reporting, to trace your efforts to specific financial outcomes.
 In the era when marketers face increasing pressure to impact revenue, account-level analytics are a requirement.

 - Strategic alignment: With the power to identify, track, target, and engage specific accounts, marketing will be much better equipped to support the efforts of the sales team.
 The sales team will gain a medium for communicating objectives and a more useful body of intelligence for each opportunity they pursue.
-Of marketing departments pursuing account-based marketing, 74 percent say they work with sales to define account goals and plans.1

 - Improved prospecting: As you research and develop processes to identify target accounts, you’ll build a deeper understanding of your ideal customer profile(s).
 Some ABM tools can do the data mining and account-identification steps for you, which means you can bring in new business faster and with greater accuracy.